Second Space

 System Description

-I have pressed my $399 vintage 1998 Mirage FRx-S10 subwoofer into service as my left subwoofer, and a two-year old $119 MonoPrice MSUB-122BL subwoofer I had used in my IT office before my retirement as the right sub.
-The single-ended signal cables connecting the subs from the second output on the linestage are just generic patch cords I’ve had lying around for decades.
+I have pressed into service my vintage $399 Mirage FRx-S10 subwoofer for my right sub, and the $125 MonoPrice MSUB-122BL subwoofer I had used in my IT office before my retirement for my left sub.
+The cables connecting each of the subwoofer’s line inputs from the second outputs on the linestage are vintage Esoteric Audio single-ended signal Artus cables.

-But the entire system price, at original retail pricing, would have been under $7500.
-Many of these products may be picked up on the “pre-owned” market today at substantial savings.
-But I’d bet you simply would not believe how engaging and flat-out fun this system is to be in the presence of.
-I recently had a visit from my friend and colleague, Maurice Jeffries, a skilled listener and journalist, who writes for both Positive Feedback and Enjoy the Music.
-He was very taken by just how much performance I’ve wrung from this hodge-podge of gear I had lying around dormant, and we talk about it in Episode 141.
+The entire system would have cost under $7500 when each product would have been purchased new at retail – save for the addition of the $6,850 LampizatOr Baltic 4… Now, most of them can be picked up at substantial savings.
+But you simply would not believe how engaging and fun this system is to listen to.
+I recently had a visit from my friend and colleague, Maurice Jeffries, who writes for both Positive Feedback and Enjoy the Music.
+He was suitably impressed by just how much performance I’ve wrung from this hodge-podge of gear that I had lying around dormant.

-Below is a scale drawing of my “Second Space” reference listening room
+Below is a scale drawing of my “Second Space” living space listening room